versx/ChuckDeviceController/src/Plugins/README.md

   - Choose 'Create a new project'.
   - If you registered the plugin templates, you can search for `Chuck` to show the available CDC plugin templates.
   - Depending on the type of plugin you want to create, select one of the following:
-    * `ChuckDeviceController .NET Core Plugin Template`
+    * `ChuckPlugin .NET Core Plugin Template`
+    * `ChuckPluginMvc ASP.NET Core Mvc Plugin Template`
-    * `ChuckDeviceController ASP.NET Core Mvc Plugin Template`
+    * `ChuckPluginMvcApi ASP.NET Core Mvc API Plugin Template`
-    * `ChuckDeviceController ASP.NET Core Razor Plugin Template`
+    * `ChuckPluginRazor ASP.NET Core Razor Plugin Template`
   - Configure your new project, set name and location properties.
   - Click the `Create` button.